-- A. No, this feature is not automatically included in your policy.
-However, you can choose optional Valuables Cover that safeguards your items against accidental loss or damage anywhere in Australia or New Zealand.
+A. No, this feature is not automatically included in your policy.
+However, you can choose optional Portable Cover Optional Benefit that safeguards your items against accidental loss or damage anywhere in Australia or New Zealand.
 This can be extended to worldwide cover if you wish.

 Q. I’m going overseas for a holiday - do I need to tell QBE about this?

 A. If your house will be left unoccupied for more than 30 days, you’ll need to get in touch with QBE to ensure that your cover continues.